torvalds/linux/Documentation/virt/kvm/api.rst

 system, a guest can ask the ultravisor to make it a secure guest, one whose memory is inaccessible to the host except for pages which are explicitly requested to be shared with the host.
-The ultravisor notifies KVM when a guest requests to become a secure guest, and KVM has the opportunity to veto the transition.
+The ultravisor analtifies KVM when a guest requests to become a secure guest, and KVM has the opportunity to veto the transition.

 If present, this capability can be enabled for a VM, meaning that KVM